 Un langage éloigné de la culture démocratique,de l’intimidation traduisant un état d’esprit vulgaire proche de la violence: «Les amis bleus devront se mettre à genoux, ouvrir la bouche et avaler tout ce qu’il faudra» « Nous les briserons dans l’opposition »https://t.co/MKfamreW1R

 Hannes Anaf, who is a member of the sp.a (Flemish socialists), currently in the opposition in the Flemish parliament, said that the opposition should be “constructive if possible, firm if necessary.
 And always critical.
 But to ‘destroy’?
 I would die of shame.”

 “Statements of this kind destroy the political system,” said Imade Annouri, who leads the greens in Antwerp.
 “Wanting to destroy each other.
 Calling each other traitors.
 Wanting to score at the cost of someone else.
 Why not simply have a sharp debate, and disagree with respect?”

 Dit soort uitspraken maakt de politieke stiel kapot.

 Elkaar kapot willen maken.
 Elkaar verraders noemen.
 Willen scoren op de kan van een ander.

-On Monday, the negotiation talks for a federal government were halted for some time after sp.a announced they no longer wanted to negotiate a government coalition with the Walloon liberals (MR), as they said MR’s leader Georges-Luis Bouchez had gone back on his word several times.
+On Monday, the negotiation talks for a federal government were halted for some time after sp.a announced they no longer wanted to negotiate a government coalition with the Walloon liberals (MR), as they said MR’s leader Georges-Louis Bouchez had gone back on his word several times.

 Later the same day, sp.a’s party leader, Conner Rousseau, told reporters that if the King wanted him and the other preformator Egbert Lachaert to continue their mission, they would try to do so to the best of their abilities.